devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 1. have all its business logic in one place
 2. have business logic that functions independently of the interface
 3. have UI that can be changed without affecting the business Logic
-4. have business logic that easily testable
+4. have business logic that is easily testable
 5. rely on few rebuilds, as the UI only rebuilds when the State related to that UI changes
-6. have all its dependencies injectable

 [@boelensFlutterBLoCScopedModel2019; @savjolovsFlutterAppArchitecture2019; @soaresFlutterAngularDartCode2018; @boelensFlutterReactiveProgramming2018]